Sil7T/Project_Euler/README.md

 # Project_Euler

+Hi,

-Hi, this is an aspiring developer keeping records of his project euler progress.
+This is an aspiring developer keeping records of his project euler progress.
+Feel free to send suggestions on how to improve things :)